Support and resources to help you carry out Safe Practice investigations for Girlguiding

 - Concerns with ratios at unit meeting or residential in the past

-- Poor conduct which may affect an upcoming unit meeting or event
+- Poor conduct that may affect an upcoming unit meeting or event

 - Financial mismanagement (not yet ready to report to police)